AlekseiRiabinin/-computer-vision/README.md

 # -computer-vision
-Age detection of customers based on their facial images using Deep Learning convolutional neural network run on GPU and CPU
+Age detection of customers based on their facial images using Deep Learning convolutional neural network ran on GPU and CPU